 You cannot rationalize what you cannot see.

-The first step is always building a reliable inventory of applications, including:
+The first step is always to build a reliable inventory of applications, including:

-Without this foundation, decisions are based on assumptions rather than data.
+Without this foundation, decisions are based on assumptions rather than real data.

 2) Use Consistent Evaluation Criteria